Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 - We discovered in our [[Heal From School Lab]]  that everybody is still on [[School]].
 	- Painful realization.
 	- We come into Possibilitator Training and "it's not a bar, it's not a job, so it's gotta be school".
 There is so many places we can go to.
 The question is: "What are your practices for being out of School?"
+		- Write in your [[Beep!
+Book]] for 3 minutes, what are your  practices?
 	-
 - ---
 - Reference: https://www.youtube.com/watch?v=w60DTS7aBcY